Echelon133/GraphShortestPath/README.md

 Only vertexes that are reachable from the start vertex will be placed in the result map.
-Ex. if our graph has a vertex without any outgoing edges, and we will call **solveStartingFrom()** method passing that vertex as an argument, we will receive a map that has only one key (starting vertex).
+For example, if our graph has a vertex without any outgoing edges, and we will call **solveStartingFrom()** method passing that vertex as an argument, we will receive a map that has only one key (starting vertex).
 That key's value (**VertexResult<>**) will always have *sumOfWeights* equal to 0 and *previousVertex* set to *null*.